Painting in ancient Rome: Origins: Etruria and Greece

-Between the 4th and 3rd centuries BC the Romans definitively abandoned the Etruscan legacy and their interest turned to classical Greek and Hellenistic art, through their contact with the Greek colonies in Magna Graecia.
-This contact was especially through military campaigns, and Greek works of art became coveted war boots.
-As the prestige of Greek art consolidated in Rome, artists also began a migration there in search of generous Roman patronage, and adapted to the demands of local taste.
-Large private collections were formed, maintained by patricians who did not hesitate to spend fortunes acquiring new pieces, when they could not simply confiscate them from the dominated peoples.
-Pliny the Elder says that Agrippa paid 1.2 million sestertius for two paintings showing Ajax the Great and Venus.
+Between the 4th and 3rd centuries BC classical Greek and Hellenistic art exerted a massive influence on Roman art, through their contact with the Greek colonies in Magna Graecia.
+This contact was especially through military campaigns; Greek works of art became coveted war booty.
+Greek artists also began to move to Rome there in search of generous patronage, and adapted to the demands of local taste.
 Among the genres that would become preferred for domestic and tomb decoration was that of landscapes, architecture, and abstract or floral arrangements.
 Classical Italian tombs are found in Chiusi, an important commercial center of this phase, and their tomb paintings show advances in the technique of shading and three-dimensional effects.
-With the almost total loss of the Greek collection, what we can know of his painting today is due to ancient literary accounts and their echoes in vases and mosaics, but as these techniques do not exactly translate the mural and panel painting of the Greeks, it was mainly the Romans, direct heirs of their tradition, who bequeathed to posterity a broader view of ancient Greek painting.
+However, almost all painting done in the Republic is lost today, except for a few examples, such as fragment of a fresco found in a tomb on Esquiline Hill.

-Roman painting
+By the 1st century BC, large private collections were formed by patricians who spent fortunes acquiring new pieces.
+Pliny the Elder says that Agrippa paid 1.2 million sestertius for two paintings showing Ajax the Great and Venus.